Skip to main content

 Confirm that hasSufficientFunds is true, and isFullySynced is true before moving to the next step.
 If hasSufficientFunds if false, make sure to add at least the amount of xDAI shown in minimumFunds (unit of 1e-18 xDAI).
 If the node was recently installed and isFullySynced is false, wait for the node to fully sync before continuing.
 After confirming the node's status, continue to the next step.

-sudo curl -sX GET http://localhost:1635/topology | jq '.depth'
+sudo curl -sX GET http://localhost:1633/reservestate | jq

-Call the endpoint using the value returned (8 in our example) like so:
+Call the endpoint like so:

-sudo curl -X GET http://localhost:1633/rchash/8/randomstring | jq
+sudo curl -sX GET http://localhost:1633/rchash/10/aaaa/aaaa | jq

 If the sampler runs successfully, you should see output like this: